 This SI is proposed to investigate management capability exposure governance to support access control to management service of 3gpp management system and enable automation of management and orchestration with security protection.
 In addition, study and propose authentication and authorization solution to adapt SA5 solution sets.

+Nokia Comment: As SA5 observed, SA3TR 33.811 and subsequent normative work didn’t cover the access control policy aspects with the Network Slice creation, assignment, enforcement and updating.
+These are more OAM related and tied to the management architecture and framework.
+Hence SA5 the right WG to do this work.

+Proposal: Suggest replying to SA5 that SA3 has no issue with SA5 proceeding with study but request SA5 to keep SA3 informed about the progress.

 1.2 Revised study item on network slice management enhancement including security aspect (S5-204546)